Restarting PHP FPM

 # Resetting The Sudo Password

-Forge does not store the sudo password and is therefore unable to reset it for you.
+Forge does not store your server's sudo password and is therefore unable to reset it for you.
 To reset the password, you'll need to contact your server provider or use the sudo password reset facilities on the server provider's dashboard.